Dress Code

 Meet Miss Kaitlyn

 Kaitlyn Culp, from Avon, Ohio, attended Mercyhurst University on scholarship, graduating with a B.A. in Dance and Accounting in 2021.
-She trained in various styles including ballet, modern, jazz, tap, and ballroom, and danced competitively for seven years winning various awards and scholarships.
+She trained in various styles including ballet, modern, jazz, tap, and ballroom.
 Kaitlyn performed professionally with Oyo Dance Company for two seasons, having the opportunity to portray several lead roles, including Gretel in Hansel and Gretel and the Swan in Carmina Burana.
 She was also the lead children’s teacher at the company’s training school, Inspiration to Movement.
-Since moving back to Cleveland, she has been teaching at several studios in the area and performing with North Pointe Ballet.
-She is excited to begin her next adventure with her school, White Rose Ballet Academy.
+Since moving back to Cleveland, she has been performing with North Pointe Ballet for three seasons and has been continuing to teach.
+Kaitlyn opened White Rose Ballet Academy in June 2025 with the goal to provide simple, true ballet technique training for everyone in a positive atmosphere.

 Miss Kaitlyn teaches all levels of ballet, jazz, modern & pointe!